facebookresearch/spidr-adapt/README.md

 SpidR-Adapt enables rapid adaptation to new languages using minimal unlabeled data.
 The pipeline consists of three main phases:

 1. **Meta-Init Stage**: Multi-task pre-training with interleaved supervision, learning a robust meta-initialization $\mathbf{\phi}_0$ from a mixture of known domains.
-2. **Meta-Training (MAdaPT-FOBLO)**: Further optimizes initialization across multiple domains $\mathcal{D}_{\ell}$.
+2. **Meta-Training (MAdaPT-FOBLO)**: Further optimizes initialization across multiple domains.
 Each worker performs inner-loop adaptation with active forgetting (AF) on raw, unlabeled data, followed by outer-loop updates that refine $\mathbf{\phi}$ by minimizing expected task loss on labeled data.
 This bi-level optimization yields a meta-learner optimized for rapid adaptation.
 3. **Meta-Test**: The learned $\mathbf{\phi}^*$ quickly adapts to a new, unseen domain using only its raw data.
 Each domain corresponds to a single language.

 SpidR-Adapt achieves rapid gains in phonemic discriminability (ABX) and spoken language modeling (sWUGGY, sBLIMP, tSC), outperforming in-domain language models after training on less than 1 hour of target-language audio—over **100× more data-efficient** than standard training.